seanfkiely/seanfkiely.github.io/_research/research_experience.md

 ## Publications

+### Attracting and Re-engaging New Talent in Agricultural Economics
+(with Kristin Kiesel, Sean Kiely, Steve Boucher and Jeffrey Williams)

+<i>Forthcoming.
+Applied Economics and Teaching Resources</i>.

-### Product Innovation and Promotion of Value-added Products via Marketing Cooperative
+### Product Innovation and Promotion of Value-added Products via Marketing Cooperatives
 (with Kristin Kiesel and Rachael Goodhue)

 <i>Handbook of Research on Cooperatives and Mutuals</i>.
 Northampton, MA: Edward Elgar, pp. 457–476.
 (2023).